Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 ```

-### Create cookbook
+### Create a Cookbook

-A cookbook ie an application container for recipes for example a game.
-And to build recipes and items, you need to have cookbooks.

-A Sample cookbook json is like the following.
+A Pylons cookbook is an application container for recipes.
+The JSON format of a Pylons cookbook is like the following:

 ```
 {